Aaron Sorkin May Revive ‘The Newsroom,’ Olivia Munn Says

 — Digital Spy (@digitalspy) February 15, 2019

 The Newsroom, while it had its vocal fans, was often criticized on various fronts throughout its brief run.
-Per GQ, it was argued that every character sounded like every other, that the show often looked at events of a year earlier with the benefit of perfect hindsight.
-The writing often betrayed Sorkin’s hobbyhorses, including distrust of the Internet and casual sexism towards young woman characters, while the show didn’t seem to realize that its lead character, played by Daniels, was kind of a jerk.
+Per GQ, it was argued that every character sounded like every other and that the show often looked at events of a year earlier with the benefit of perfect hindsight.
+The writing often betrayed Sorkin’s hobbyhorses, including distrust of the internet and casual sexism toward young woman characters, while the show didn’t seem to realize that its lead character, played by Daniels, was kind of a jerk.

 In the time since The Newsroom went off the air, several Twitter fans have kept the series’ legacy alive with Twitter accounts based on the characters.
 One Will McAvoy fan account, @WillmcavoyACN, has over 112,000 followers on the social network.